Cracker Barrel: 1997–2010

-By September 1997, Cracker Barrel had 314 restaurants, and aimed to increase the number of stores by approximately 50 per year over the following five years.
-The firm closed its Corner Market operations in 1997 and refocused on its restaurant and gift store locations.
-The company's president, Ron Magruder, stated that the chain was concentrating on strengthening its core theme, offering traditional foods and retail in a country store setting, with good service and country music.
+From the late 1990s to the mid-2000s, the company focused on opening new locations in residential areas to attract local residents and workers as customers.
 The chain opened its first restaurant and gift store not located near a highway in 1998, in Dothan, Alabama.
 In the 2000s, in the wake of incidents including charges of racial discrimination and controversy over its policy of firing gay employees, the firm launched a series of promotional activities including a nationwide book drive and a sweepstakes with trips to the Country Music Association Awards and rocking chairs among the prizes.
-The company has since begun expansion to the West Coast: in 2017, their first store in the region opened in Tualatin, Oregon, and their first store in California was opened the next year in Victorville.
+It updated its marketing in 2006 to encourage new customers, changing the design of its highway billboard advertisements to include images of menu items.
+Previously the signs had featured only the company's logo.